brandur/org/drafts/mediator.md

   end
 ```

-Of course it's important that your mediators have a clear call hierarchy so that you don't develop any circular dependencies, but over time we've found this practice to be mostly problem-free.
+Of course it's important that your mediators have a clear call hierarchy so as not to develop any circular dependencies, but as long as developers don't get too overzealous with mediator creation, this is pretty safe.

 ## Patterns Through Convention